Body art tattooing businesses and tattooists who operate in NSW have to be licensed with NSW Fair Trading.

 You will not need a licence if you only perform cosmetic tattooing procedures, which are procedures performed:

-Licences are granted for a period of 3 years and payments can be made by cash, cheque, money order or credit card.
+Licences are granted for a period of 3 years and payments can be made by cash, cheque, or credit card.
 Licence costs are as follows:

-If your application is refused, the licence fee will not be refunded.
-If you withdraw your application, you may be able to apply for a refund – refer to the Applying for an Operator or Tattooist Licence information available with your application form.
+If your application is refused, on the ground of an adverse security determination made by the Commissioner of Police, the licence fee will not be refunded.
+If you withdraw your application, you may apply for a refund of the licence fee less the processing component of the fee.

 To apply for either a tattooist or operator licence you must: